-Here is an item that I nearly dismissed on the calorie count, I thought I would be writing to tell you that 2 servings was way too big (it really is not), and that you wouldn't need quite as much of the sugar syrup that was included.
+Here is an item that I nearly dismissed on the calorie count, I thought I would be writing to tell you that 2 servings were way too big (it really is not) and that you wouldn't need quite as much of the sugar syrup that was included.

 On each of those, I was wrong.

 So in the box is a small dessert that will fit on a salad plate.
 It is quite small.
 I now think of it as portion control.